tajemniktv/TajsMod/docs/src/content/docs/documentation/Core-Architecture.md

 ---
-title: Building and Distribution
+title: Core Architecture
-description: How to build the mod and publish/distribute it.
+description: A high-level overview of TajsMod's architecture and design patterns.
 ---

 # Core Architecture